kbroman/ProgrammingNotes/pop_os_on_thinkpad.md

    Doesn't seem to work at login, but does work as authentification for `sudo`; just gives you one chance to get it right, though.

+   ...but later (after a couple of reboots?) it did just ask for fingerprint at login